Learn how to engage and inform decision-makers

 - Develop the leadership skills necessary to pursue careers in science policy and organizational leadership.

-The Boot Camp is an intensive, two-day, hands-on training program in Washington, DC.
+The Boot Camp is an intensive, two-day, online program.

 Participants will learn:

-- How to translate scientific findings for non-technical audiences
+- How to communicate science to non-technical audiences

 - How to tell a resonant story that informs decision-makers

-- How to prepare for and participate in a news interview, including broadcast interviews
+- How to prepare for and participate in a news interview

 - How to protect your scientific reputation